deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 > Unable to find type [MyClass/MyEnum]

-If you want to avoid this "missing type" issue, and not have to remember the specific rules around defining and including classes/enums and importing modules, then use C# classes and enums instead of PowerShell native classes and enums.
+To easily avoid these errors and not have to remember the specific rules around defining and including classes/enums and importing modules, use C# classes and enums instead of PowerShell native classes and enums.
-They allow you to define your classes and enums in their own files, and allow end-users to use `Import-Module` and still have full access to the class/enum types.
+C# classes and enums allow you to define your classes and enums in their own files, and allow end-users to use `Import-Module` and still have full access to the class/enum types.

 ## What is a PowerShell native class and enum?